yihuacheng/Full-face/README.md

 ### Training

-In leaveone folder, you can run
+In leaveout folder, you can run
 ```
 python train.py config/config_mpii.yaml 0
 ```
-This means the code running with `config_mpii.yaml` and use the `0th` person as test set.
+This means the code running with `config_mpii.yaml` and use the `0th` person as the test set.

 You also can run
 ```